 A renowned expert in the fields of GBS disease and vaccination policy, Dr. Baker’s important contributions and strong commitment have greatly benefited the lives of pregnant women, newborns, their families, and the broader public health.
 IDSA is proud to recognize Dr. Baker with a 2016 Alexander Fleming Award for Lifetime Achievement.

-MARTIN S. HIRSCH, MD, FIDSA, a world leader in research on the pathogenesis and treatment of herpes group viruses and HIV-1, is the recipient of IDSA’s 2012 Alexander Fleming Award for Lifetime Achievement.
+P. FREDERICK SPARLING, MD, FIDSA, a recognized leader in the study of Neisseria gonorrhoeae and the pathogenesis of sexually transmitted diseases (STDs), is one of two recipients of IDSA’s 2016 Alexander Fleming Award for Lifetime Achievement.
 This award recognizes a career that reflects major contributions to the acquisition and dissemination of knowledge about infectious diseases.
-Dr. Hirsch’s efforts have helped lead to the development of the first effective treatments for herpes simplex encephalitis and neonatal herpes simplex infections, establishing that drug therapy of viral infections was possible.

 | HIVMA | Contact Us